Lower Tyrone Township, Pennsylvania

 Lower Tyrone Township is a township in Fayette County, Pennsylvania, United States.
 The population was 1,069 at the time of the 2020 census.

-Named after County Tyrone, Northern Ireland, it is the site of Linden Hall, an early 20th-century mansion and resort which is listed on the National Register of Historic Places.
+The township is named after County Tyrone, Northern Ireland.
+It is the site of Linden Hall, an early 20th-century mansion and resort which is listed on the National Register of Historic Places.
 The Frazier School District serves the township.

 Hulltown and Raineytown are unincorporated communities in the township.

 Geography

 The township is situated on the northern edge of Fayette County, bordered to the north by Westmoreland County.
 Jacobs Creek forms the northern township border and the county line, while the Youghiogheny River forms the southern township border.
 The borough of Dawson, a separate municipality, is on the southern edge of the township along the Youghiogheny.

 Pennsylvania Route 819 crosses the township, leading northeast to Scottdale and south through Dawson and across the Youghiogheny to Vanderbilt.

 According to the United States Census Bureau, Lower Tyrone Township has a total area of 41.8 sqkm, of which 41.1 sqkm is land and 0.7 sqkm, or 1.57%, is water.